bambrow/geometric-modeling/README.md

 # Geometric Modeling Projects

-This repository collects all the projects of the Geometric Modeling class.
-There are five projects in total (this repository may not include all projects):
+This repository collects the projects of the Geometric Modeling class.
+There are five projects in total, and this repository only includes Lab 2 and Lab 4:
 1. Lab 1 (optional) - Hello World
 2. Lab 2 - Implicit Surface Reconstruction
 3. Lab 3 (optional) - DDG